DreamRelation: Bridging Customization and Relation Generation

 We attribute this failure to two key factors: a lack of relevant data and an ineffective model design.
-Unlike data augmentation techniques such as flipping or rotation, commonly used to create paired training data in object customization methods~\citep{paint_by_example, anydoor}, our approach requires a triplet of images: two image prompts and one target image.
-The image prompts should contain similar objects but exhibit distinct actions compared to the target image.
+Unlike data augmentation techniques such as flipping or rotation, commonly used to create paired training data in object customization methods~\cite{paint_by_example, anydoor}, our approach requires a triplet of images: two image prompts and one target image.
+The image prompts should contain similar objects but exhibit distinct poses compared to the target image.
 To collect these triplets, we propose a data engine to curate our fine-tuning set.
-We leverage an advanced text-to-image generation model~\citep{dalle3} to generate triplets where the same object pair is shared across the images.
-Through text prompt guidance, the object in the image prompt provides strong identity information while maintaining distinct actions in the target image, enabling the model to focus on relation learning during fine-tuning.
+We leverage an advanced text-to-image generation model~\cite{dalle3} to generate triplets where the same object pair is shared across the images.
+Through text prompt guidance, the image prompt provides strong identity information.
+This enables the decoupling of the relationship in the target image, which enhances the relation learning.

-For the model design, we propose RelationBooth, which applies the Low-Rank Adaptation (LoRA)~\citep{lora} strategy to the text cross-attention layers of existing diffusion models to process user-provided text prompts.
-In RelationBooth, two key modules are introduced during training to enhance the customization of relationships and identity preservation.
-First, we introduce a keypoint matching loss (KML) as additional supervision to explicitly encourage the model to adjust object poses, since relationships between objects are closely tied to their poses.
+For the model design, we propose DreamRelation, which applies the Low-Rank Adaptation (LoRA)~\cite{lora} strategy to the text cross-attention layers of existing diffusion models to process user-provided text prompts.
+In DreamRelation, two key modules are introduced during training to enhance the relation generation in customized generation.
+First, we introduce a keypoint matching loss (KML) as additional supervision to explicitly encourage the model to manipulate object poses, since relationships between objects are closely tied to their poses.
 Importantly, the KML operates on the latent representation rather than the original image space, aligning with the default diffusion loss.
-Second, we inject local tokens for multiple objects to improve the distinctiveness of highly overlapping objects.
-Specifically, we employ the self-distillation method from CLIPSelf~\citep{clipself} to enhance region-language alignment in CLIP’s dense features.
-Through partitioning and pooling, the well-aligned local tokens help mitigate appearance confusion between objects.
+Second, since relation-aware customization requires local features from image prompts, such as the ``hands'' features for generating ``shaking hands''—which are not captured by CLIP's coarse image-level features, we introduce dense features from CLIP.
+Through partitioning and pooling, we obtain local tokens that contain detail and local information.
+To further enhance the compatibility between dense features and image-level features, we employ a self-distillation method~\cite{clipself} to improve their alignment.